Neutrino quantum kinetics in three flavors: Introduction

 This paper is organized as follows.
 In Sec.~\ref{sec:eom}, the neutrino equations of motion in three flavors are introduced.
 Section~\ref{sec:setup} outlines the method adopted to solve the neutrino equations of motion adopting the thermodynamic and hydrodynamic properties of selected post-bounce times of our benchmark supernova model.
-We present our findings on flavor evolution in three flavors in Sec.~\ref{sec:QSC}.
+We present our findings on flavor evolution in Sec.~\ref{sec:QSC}.
 The impact of crossings in the angular distribution of the muon- and tau-neutrino lepton numbers is discussed in Sec.~\ref{sec:mucrossing}, while we quantify the feedback of three-flavor effects on the supernova heating rate in Sec.~\ref{sec:heating}.
 Finally, we summarize our findings in Sec.~\ref{sec:conclusions}.
 In addition, we explore whether it is justified to neglect the matter term in lieu of effective mixing angles in Appendix~\ref{appA}.
-Appendix~\ref{appB} investigates if the quasi-steady-state flavor configuration is affected by neutrinos being emitted as mixed flavor eigenstates.
+Appendix~\ref{rbins} provides additional details concerning the radial resolution of our simulations.